 Click Play/Continue to run all GPU threads.
-It is not possible to run individual blocks, warps, or threads (NVIDIA) or workgroups, wavefronts, or threads (AMD).
+It is not possible to run individual blocks, warps, or threads (NVIDIA) or workgroups, wavefronts, or threads (AMD), or workgroups, sub-groups or threads (Intel Xe).

 Click Pause to pause a running kernel.
 Note that the pause operation is not as quick for GPUs as for regular CPUs.